Meg Ryan

 Meg Ryan's son Jack Quaid

-Their couple was considered ideal, and they lived together for ten years, but in 1999, the actress fell in love with her co-star Russell Crowe.
-The charismatic New Zealander was the reason for the divorce: Dennis couldn’t stand the betrayal.
+The couple was considered perfect, and they lived together for ten years, but in 1999, the actress fell in love with her co-star Russell Crowe.
+The charismatic New Zealander was the reason for the divorce: Dennis couldn't stand the betrayal.
 The breakup was painful, and the actress moved into a new home, trying to start a new life.

 Meg Ryan and Russell Crowe